Dreamtime at the 'G: The Long Walk

 The match is associated with the pre-game commemoration events organised by The Long Walk, a charity inspired by Indigenous former Essendon player Michael Long, who walked halfway from Melbourne to Canberra in 2004 to get the lives of Aboriginal and Torres Strait Islander people back on the national agenda.
 He halted his walk after then Prime Minister John Howard agreed to talk to him.

 On the day of the Dreamtime match, The Long Walk holds a community celebration featuring entertainment and activities as well as community organisation information stalls.
 Prior to the Dreamtime match, Long and several thousand other participants walk from Federation Square to the Melbourne Cricket Ground to promote reconciliation.
 In 2013, over 15,000 participants walked to the MCG.
 The walk has grown in stature and size, and in 2016 was attended by Prime Minister Malcolm Turnbull and the Leader of the Opposition, Bill Shorten.

 Curtain raisers

 A curtain raiser match is sometimes held between two Indigenous football teams from around Australia and its territories.

-Pre-match ceremony

-Each year, the game is preceded by an extravagant indigenous-based music and entertainment show.
-Performers in 2008, for example, included Paul Kelly and Kev Carmody.